mpa139/allanlab/_pages/getting-started-iu-supercomputer.md

 ### Running your first slurm job.

+Follow the directions here: [https://kb.iu.edu/d/bdpj](https://kb.iu.edu/d/bdpj), which will show you how to run your first slurm job with matlab.
+The principles are largely the same for any other programming language / processing strategy.

+### Running interactive sessions.

+Sometimes you'll want to run an interactive session.
+If you're working in Matlab, you'll want to log-in to Carbonate follow the directions found here: [https://kb.iu.edu/d/bdpj#run](https://kb.iu.edu/d/bdpj#run).

+coming soon -- instructions for interactive jupyter notebook.

 ### An easier way to log-in
 coming soon -- (for Mac and Linux users)
 #### Part 1 -- typing bigred